CodePushGo/website/src/content/blog/en/how-to-resolve-android-build-errors-in-capacitor.md

 | Cost | Starts at $12/month | Store fees + added dev time |
 | Security | E2E encryption | Standard store security |

-> "Capgo is a must-have tool for developers, who want to be more productive.
+> "CodePushGo is a must-have tool for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

-With over 23.5 million successful updates across 750 production apps [\[1\]](https://capgo.app/), Capgo stands out as an essential solution for teams needing to address Android errors quickly and efficiently - without waiting on app store approvals.
+With over 23.5 million successful updates across 750 production apps [\[1\]](https://capgo.app/), CodePushGo stands out as an essential solution for teams needing to address Android errors quickly and efficiently - without waiting on app store approvals.

 ## Summary

 Addressing Android build errors in Capacitor requires a structured, data-focused approach that combines effective monitoring with rapid updates.
 Data from 750 production apps reveals that tracking errors and deploying updates quickly can significantly reduce debugging time while improving app stability.
-Tools like Capgo have been shown to achieve an 82% success rate for emergency fixes, ensuring 95% of active users receive updates within 24 hours, with an average API response time of 434ms [\[1\]](https://capgo.app/).
+Tools like CodePushGo have been shown to achieve an 82% success rate for emergency fixes, ensuring 95% of active users receive updates within 24 hours, with an average API response time of 434ms [\[1\]](https://capgo.app/).

 Maintaining stable Android builds hinges on strong error tracking and timely updates.
 By pairing immediate fixes with ongoing process improvements, you can minimize disruptions for users and deliver a smoother app experience.